WilIhe/ec311project/README.md

-This respository is for the EC 311 final project.
-The respository may be split up into branches that represent various aspects of the project.
-The main files that will be included here will most likley be Vivado .v files.
+This repository is for the Morse Code Encoder project.
+The repository may be split up into branches that represent various aspects of the project.
+The main files that will be included here will most likely be Vivado .v files.